Who are the most influential thinkers in world?

-Alexander Hamilton was an American statesman, politician, legal scholar, military commander, lawyer, banker, and economist.
+Alexander Hamilton was a Caribbean-born American statesman, politician, legal scholar, military commander, lawyer, banker, and economist.
 He was one of the Founding Fathers of the United States.
 He was an influential interpreter and promoter of the U.S. Constitution, as well as the founder of the nation's financial system, the Federalist Party, the United States Coast Guard, and the New York Post newspaper.
-As the first secretary of the treasury, Hamilton was the main author of the economic policies of George Washington's administration.
-He took the lead in the federal government's funding of the states' d
+As the first secretary of the treasury, Hamilton was the main author of the economic policies of President George Washington's administration.
+He took the lead in the federal government's

 1867 - 1947 (80 years)

 Irving Fisher was an American economist, statistician, inventor, eugenicist and progressive social campaigner.
 He was one of the earliest American neoclassical economists, though his later work on debt deflation has been embraced by the post-Keynesian school.
 Joseph Schumpeter described him as "the greatest economist the United States has ever produced", an assessment later repeated by James Tobin and Milton Friedman.

 Sir William Petty FRS was an English economist, physician, scientist and philosopher.
 He first became prominent serving Oliver Cromwell and the Commonwealth in Ireland.
 He developed efficient methods to survey the land that was to be confiscated and given to Cromwell's soldiers.
 He also remained a significant figure under King Charles II and King James II, as did many others who had served Cromwell.

 Joseph Alois Schumpeter was an Austrian political economist.
 He was born in Moravia, and briefly served as Finance Minister of German-Austria in 1919.
 In 1932, he emigrated to the United States to become a professor at Harvard University, where he remained until the end of his career, and in 1939 obtained American citizenship.